elixir-lang/elixir-lang.github.com/ja/getting-started/meta/domain-specific-languages.markdown

 ## Foreword

-[Domain Specific Languages (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) allow developers to tailor their application to a particular domain.
-You don't need macros in order to have a DSL: every data structure and every function you define in your module is part of your Domain Specific Language.
+[Domain-specific languages (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) allow developers to tailor their application to a particular domain.
+You don't need macros in order to have a DSL: every data structure and every function you define in your module is part of your Domain-specific language.

-For example, imagine we want to implement a Validator module which provides a data validation domain specific language.
+For example, imagine we want to implement a Validator module which provides a data validation domain-specific language.
 We could implement it using data structures, functions or macros.
 Let's see what those different DSLs would look like:

 ```elixir
 # 1. data structures